ingkebil/development/validation/mip.md

 ```

 ### 2.2 Install cpanm modules
-Update the cpanm library to take into account any updates in MIP prerequistes:
+Update the cpanm library to take into account any updates in MIP prerequisites:
 ```Bash
 $ cd definitions
 $ cpanm --installdeps .